Giant pine coccids, giant pine scales, or marchalinids

 Placement of Marchalina is problematic.
 Morrison (1928) and Koteja (1974) considered it to be part of the Coelostomidiidae; but the work of Gullan and Sjaarda (2001) placed it basally in the Monophlebidae.
 For the purposes of this key, we consider Marchalinidae to be a family group distinct from other members of the margarodoids.
 Marchalinidae was first used as a family by Koteja (1996a).

 Marchalinids occur in two zoogeographical regions, the Nearctic region and Palaearctic region.
+Find a list of species in the Palaearctic region.
 They are most speciose in the Palaearctic region.

 Marchalinids are found on conifers in the genera Pinus, Abies, and Picea.